karpetrosyan/hishel/docs/storages.md

 ## SQLite Storage

 SQLite storage provides persistent, file-based caching with excellent performance characteristics.
-It uses two tables: one for request-response pairs and another for streaming data chunks.
+It uses two tables: one for request-response entries and another for streaming data chunks.

 ### Initialization